 The latest update is now available in the Google Play Store and might hit your device in coming days.
 In case, you can’t wait for the official OTA release, follow the means described to download the APK manually.

 Google Chrome Dev 59 is 69.08 MB in size and mean for developers to get an idea what’s in store for the next big update.
 The latest update works on all android smartphones running Android 5.0 and above.
-You can download the latest APK by following the APKPolice.com source link mentioned below.
+You can download the latest APK from APKPolice.com.
 Alternatively, you can visit other trusted mirror websites like APKMirror for the same.

 For those who don’t know, Chrome is a Google internet browser available on the PC and mobile devices.
 And Chrome Dev is a different branch of the same.
 All new features and tweaks are first made available on this variant, before being shipped in the stable branch.